 The result is Village Castigno, a luxury village-hotel boasting 12 houses scattered around a handful of cobblestone alleyways.

 From magenta to lilac, plum to lavender, each house has its walls and shutters painted in contrasting shades of purples and pinks to create a “village within a village” effect.
-Since its opening in 2015, the place remained voluntarily confidential thanks to a strict no-wifi policy.
+Since its opening in 2015, the place remained voluntarily off the grid thanks to a strict no-wifi policy.
 You won’t find many Instagrammers around the stunningly photogenic streets.

-Belgian couple Tine et Marc Verstraete are behind this unique design project.
-They managed to retain that French countryside vibe, beloved by tourists and locals, whilst offering a truly luxurious travel experience in the southwest.
-A good example is their 9-bedroom Maison des Amis (Friends’ House), which previously housed the grape pickets, and can now be booked in full.
-Whilst the living room includes velvet cherry-coloured chairs and pop magenta wallpaper, the exterior kept its original white stone wall covered in foliage.
+Belgian couple Tine and Marc Verstraete are behind this unique design project.
+They managed to retain the French countryside vibe, beloved by tourists and locals, whilst offering a truly luxurious travel experience in the southwest.
+A good example is their 9-bedroom Maison des Amis (Friends’ House), which previously housed the grape pickets, and can now accepting bookings.
+While the living room includes velvet cherry-coloured chairs and pop magenta wallpaper, the exterior kept its original white stone wall covered in foliage.